-42 See §17 of the Escrow Account Agreement in Respect of Uganda Upgrading and Expansion of the Entebbe International Airport Phase I Project between the Government of the Republic of Uganda, the Export-Import Bank of China, the Civil Aviation Authority of the Republic of Uganda, and Stanbic Bank Uganda Limited, December 3, 2015.
-The agreement is accessible via http://china-contracts.aiddata.org/.
+39See §17 of the Escrow Account Agreement in Respect of Uganda Upgrading and Expansion of the Entebbe International Airport Phase I Project between the Government of the Republic of Uganda, the Export-Import Bank of China, the Civil Aviation Authority of the Republic of Uganda, and Stanbic Bank Uganda Limited, December 3, 2015.
+The agreement is accessible via http://chinacontracts.aiddata.org/.
 Its terms and conditions are systematically coded in the 2.0 version of the HCL dataset (Gelpern et al. 2023, 2025).

-undertakings in favor of Chinese creditors after legislative review and ratification of the loan agreement has taken place.43 We identified only one case of a sovereign borrower submitting its escrow account agreement with a Chinese creditor for legislative review and ratification (Assibey-Yeboah and Brefo-Boateng 2018).
-However, we observed many cases in which legislative oversight institutions admonished executive branch institutions for inadequate disclosure of escrow account agreements and conditions.44 The World Bank and the IMF have raised similar concerns about revenue pledges that take place after loan agreements are signed (World Bank and IMF 2023: 7-8).
+40For example, the Government Concessional Loan (GCL) Agreement for the Entebbe International Airport Upgrading and Expansion Project was signed by the Government of the Republic of Uganda and the Export-Import Bank of China on March 31, 2015.
+It was subsequently reviewed and ratified sovereign borrower submitting its escrow account agreement with a Chinese creditor for legislative review and ratification (Assibey-Yeboah and Brefo-Boateng 2018).
+However, we observed many cases in which legislative oversight institutions admonished executive branch institutions for inadequate disclosure of escrow account agreements and conditions.41 The World Bank and the IMF have raised similar concerns about revenue pledges that take place after loan agreements are signed (World Bank and IMF 2023: 7-8).

 Revenue streams and cash holdings that bypass the borrowing country: Another important obstacle to oversight and transparency is the fact that the vast majority (81%) of the accounts in question are domiciled outside debtor countries, which makes it substantially less likely that regulators, auditors, and statistical offices in these countries are aware of the existence and use of the accounts.
 A related issue is that the flows may never touch the debtor country and stay in China instead.
 This is because cash holdings in these accounts typically accumulate without any direct transfer of funds from the borrowing entity (e.g., the government or public enterprise) to Chinese creditors.
-Indeed, a common requirement is that Chinese state-owned commodity importers who buy commodities from the debtor country directly deposit part of these payments into escrow accounts that the sovereign borrowers opened in mainland China or an offshore jurisdiction for the benefit of their Chinese creditors (as described in Figure 5).
+Indeed, a common requirement is that Chinese stateowned commodity importers who buy commodities from the debtor country directly deposit part of these payments into escrow accounts that the sovereign borrowers opened in mainland China or an offshore jurisdiction for the benefit of their Chinese creditors (as described in Figure 5).
 As a result, the designated foreign currency earnings of state-owned EMDE commodity exporters stay in China; the routing and ring-fencing are effectively invisible to government institutions and other stakeholders in the borrowing country, and beyond multilateral surveillance.